 Another courtier, Maximus, who had followed Claudius to receive Gabinus' answer, acted in the same manner.
 The emperor, hearing of it, was enraged, and ordering Claudius, his wife and children, and Maximus, with his family, to be seized, he caused them to be burned alive, while Susanna and her father were cast into a dungeon.
 A few days later, he released Susanna, and placed her in the charge of Serena, his wife, who was to endeavor to persuade her to become the wife of Maximian.
 Serena, however, who was secretly a Christian, strengthened Susanna in her resolution, and exhorted her to spurn riches, honors, and the imperial crown, rather than break her promise to God.
 At last, Serena imparted Susanna's unchangeable resolution to the emperor, who, contrary to all expectations, sent her back to her father's house, leaving it to Maximian to plead his own cause.
 He stormed her father's house at night, determined by force to rob her of her most precious treasure.
 But when he opened the door, he saw her absorbed in prayer, and surrounded by a heavenly light.
 Awed by the sight, he drew back and went to Dioclesian and related all he had seen.
 The emperor then commanded Macedonius, an apostate from the faith, either to force her to worship the gods or to kill her.
 Macedonius, who could prevail upon her neither with promises nor menaces, had Susanna cruelly scourged and then beheaded in her own house.
 During her martyrdom, she gave thanks to God that He had thought her worthy to suffer and die for His sake.
 (1)

-Image: La justification de Suzanne, artist: Jacques Réattu (4)
+Image: Crop of La justification de Suzanne, artist: Jacques Réattu (4)